 The aphorism “it’s not what you say, it’s how you say it” lays the foundation for effective communication.
 Needless to say that this is something managers should follow to supervise and manage their teams efficiently.
-Having excellent communication skills is the cornerstone for effective leadership.
+Having excellent communication skills is the cornerstone of effective leadership.

 When you communicate openly and efficiently with your team, it helps to clear out misunderstandings and encourages a peaceful work environment.
 Efficient and seamless communication with your team will also enable you to get tasks done quickly and professionally.

-On that note, let’s shed some light on a number of ways managers should maintain the communication with his team.
+On that note, let’s shed some light on a number of ways managers should maintain communication with his team.

 1) Learn the basics of nonverbal communication

 Nonverbal communication is the most crucial for any accomplished manager to learn.
 This means that the majority of what you say is conveyed not so much in words, but rather through physical cues.

 To communicate confidently and clearly, you must maintain proper posture.
 Try not to slouch, or fold your arms or make yourself appear smaller than you are.
 Rather fill up the space you are given, consistently maintain eye contact and (if appropriate) move around the space.